 There are 2 types of fiber: soluble and insoluble.
 Soluble fiber is usually found in some fruits like oranges, strawberries, and pears, all ”oaty” things like oatmeal, oat bran and oat cereals, legumes, nuts and beans and some vegetables like cucumbers.
 The Soluble fiber attracts water and dissolves in it and forms a gel in the stomach that keeps you feeling full for a longer period of time.
 The other type of fiber is the insoluble fiber and it doesn’t dissolve in the water and helps the food move more quickly through your metabolism.
 This kind of fiber is usually found in some vegetables like zucchini, broccoli, whole wheat foods like bread and crackers, bulgur, brown rice, and leafy vegetables.

-So how much fiber do we need into our everyday diet?
+So how much fiber do we need in our everyday diet?
 The daily recommendation is around 23-35 grams per day but most of the people eat only 15 grams of dietary fiber per day.Here are some tips that can help you take the proper amount of fiber daily:

 1. Eat a lot of fruits and vegetables